The F-22 Raptor looks fast just taxiing down the taxiway at OshKosh.

 Post an Image a Day x 365

 An image a day; sounds easy doesn’t it.
 You capture one image each day and post it the same day, for a year.
-Since this project was my second Project 365, my modified goal was to post an image each day taken from images captured that day, the previous week, the same month, the same year, or past years.
+Since this project was my third Project 365, my goal this year, as last year, was to post an image each day taken from images captured that day, the previous week, the same month, the same year, or past years.
 As you will see, even accomplishing my goal was much easier said than done.
 Life gets in the way; more on that later.

 Similar to last year, I decided to post images I like to shoot without any particular theme.
 These images came from my daily walkabouts, work travel, vacation, photo trips, and general daily routine.
 Although the majority of the images posted were landscape, wildlife, people, and aviation images, some were fine art, architecture, flowers, and seascapes with a few simply off-the-wall snaps.
 Also, a few vintage images were scanned from years gone by.